Practising gratitude at school to support student wellbeing

 {{justify}}

-Help students to be more present and mindful of the good things in life.
+Help students to be more present and mindful of the things and people in their life.
 Give students a journal starter sentence and give them 5-10mins to write and reflect.

 {{justify}}